 This unusual 14K solid yellow gold Broadway Bound Hand & Theater Ticket Charm made circa 1950 (photo courtesy of The Three Graces) sums up the post war exuberance with its fun and carefree style.

 This feminine charm features a slender hand closed around a golden theater ticket.
-The red enamel nail detail on the hand itself and the concept of going to the theatre depicts glamour, fun and excitement.
+The red enamel nail detail on the hand itself and the concept of going to the theater depicts glamour, fun and excitement.